angeete/Data-Analysis-For-Recipes-And-Ratings/README.md

 frameborder="0"
 ></iframe>
 #### Univariate Analysis Plot 2: Cooking Time in Hours
 We restricted the range of the hours column when plotting this box plot so that we can clearly see the boxplot.
 When originally plotting the boxplot without restricting the hours column, the median and quartiles were not visible due to the extremely large scaling on the x axis for hours due to the outliers present.
+Something important to note about this boxplot is that although the median cooking time in hours is 0.583 hours, there are many outliers that are far about 2 hours.
+This suggests that there are many recipies that have a long cooking time.

 <iframe
 src="assets/cooking_hours_univariate.html"